Harsh4902/springboot-LDAP-demo/README.md

 spring.ldap.password=sttl@321
 spring.ldap.embedded.validation.enabled=false
 ```
-* ContextSource bean for which is configured to make LDAP connection for any Search/Add/Remove Request
+* ContextSource bean for which is configured to make LDAP connection for any Search/Add/Remove Request:
 ```
 @Bean
 public ContextSource contextSource(){